alexarne/Convex-Polygon-Collisions/README.md

 * Add functionality to the help-button (top-right) in the form of creating a modal with instructions

-* Finalize README by linking to website and code section of algorithm
+* Finalize README by linking to code section of algorithm

 ## Algorithm Implementations